cnidaire/Master1_Internship/report.md

 ## Implementation with python

+**Tell a story off what I did so that everybody can understand it**

 - Gather all the ID of the IPG reports from a Query request

 - Download the corresponding IPG report